-When I examine these products it seemed to me they were targeting people who are little more ripe in age.
+When I examine these products it seemed to me they were targeting people who are little riper in age.

 If you look at the list above, I’m not that young either.

-I could see a number of people who I personally know that may find value with these products and on top of that those low shipping fees is a temptation.
+I could see a number of people who I personally know that may find value with these products and on top of that those low shipping fees are a temptation.